 - Use our online calendar system and choose from the available days and times.

 - Email pclwa@uw.edu and a navigator will work with you to schedule your consult.
+Please include your name, preferred day/time and a brief description of your question.
+Please do not include patient identifying information.

 - Call 877-927-7924 to speak with a navigator who will work with you to schedule your consult.